sadscv/JournalReading/articles/2022Summer/【D828】Why_America_should_make_it_harder_to_buy_guns.md

 > **disparity**：差异
  >
-> **heat-packing**：pack heat: carry a gun
- >

 4.By one estimate, Americans own 400m guns.
 If they were evenly distributed, each family of five would have six.
 In 2020 more than 45,000 people in America died from firearm-related injuries.
 Guns now kill more young people than cars do.

 5.The Economist believes it should be hard to own a gun.
 Farmers need them for pest control; hunters and other hobbyists may use them for sport.
 But each gun should be licensed and registered.
-Each owner should have to pass **stringent **background checks, and the process should be slow—no one should be able to buy a gun while in a fit of rage.
+Each owner should have to pass **stringent** background checks, and the process should be slow—no one should be able to buy a gun while in a fit of rage.
 Also, there is no good reason to let civilians own guns that fire rapidly, or magazines that let them kill a room full of people before reloading.

 > **stringent**：严格的；严厉的；紧缩的
  >